milvus-io/milvus/DEVELOPMENT.md

 ## A Quick Start for Testing Milvus

-### Presubmission Verification
+### Pre-submission Verification

-Presubmission verification provides a battery of checks and tests to give your pull request the best chance of being accepted.
+Pre-submission verification provides a battery of checks and tests to give your pull request the best chance of being accepted.
 Developers need to run as many verification tests as possible locally.

-To run all presubmission verification tests, use this command:
+To run all pre-submission verification tests, use this command:

 ```shell
 $ make verifiers